Go With Alpaca Wool Socks Review – Affordable, Eco-Friendly Winter Comfort

 gowith alpaca socks black and grey back side © izreview.com

 As stated before, alpaca wool fibers have a hollow structure that keep more heat, but alpaca fibers have wicking properties.
-For this reason, as your feet get wet, produced sweat starts to evaporate out side of socks.
+For this reason, as your feet get wet, produced sweat starts to evaporate outside of socks.
 They are “breathable”.

-I can not say that, there is no odor, but I can say that, this odor is almost negligible.
+I cannot say that there is no odor, but I can say that this odor is almost negligible.

 • Wash at 30 oC